Anna Delvey: Dancing with the Stars

 In September 2024, Delvey participated in season 33 of the dancing competition TV show Dancing with the Stars.
 She was paired with professional dancer Ezra Sosa, and was required to wear her ICE-mandated ankle monitor during the program.
 Delvey was one of the first two celebrities eliminated, along with Tori Spelling.

 Fashion

 On September 13, 2023, during New York Fashion Week, Delvey hosted an event on the roof of her apartment, where she was under house arrest.
 She worked with fashion publicist Kelly Cutrone.
 A year later, in September 2024, Delvey modeled for fashion brand SHAO New York during New York Fashion Week and again in February 2025 for Elena Velez and several other brands, sporting her ankle monitor.

 Personal life

 Delvey maintains social media accounts, which she has described as satire, on Twitter and Instagram.
 Through Instagram, she connected with Julia Fox, with whom, as of February 2022, she was planning a collaboration.
 In January 2021, Delvey penned a sarcastic letter to Donald Trump in which she anticipated becoming a prisoner at Rikers Island.
 As a condition of her October 2022 release from ICE detention she was prohibited access to social media.
-This restriction was lifted in August 2024.
+The restriction was lifted in August 2024.

-Delvey had a boyfriend in New York for two years until he moved to the United Arab Emirates.
-While keeping his identity secret, she disclosed that he gave TED talks and was profiled in The New Yorker.
-She suggested she would reveal his identity for a fee, with bidding starting at $10,000, but Rachel Williams revealed the boyfriend to be Hunter Lee Soik.